Play with Me Sesame: Cast

-Pam Arciero, Lisa Buckley, Tyler Bunch, Tim Lagasse, Jim Martin, Carmen Osbahr, and Matt Vogel are also credited as additional puppeteers.
+Pam Arciero, Lisa Buckley, Tyler Bunch, Jim Martin, Carmen Osbahr, and Matt Vogel are also credited as additional puppeteers.
 The classic Muppet footage features performances by a wide variety of Muppet performers, but they are not listed in the credits.

 Reception

 Nancy Davis Kho of Common Sense Media said that the show "exhibits the high-quality, thoughtful programming that parents have come to expect from Sesame Street," while also taking note that "a smattering of more sophisticated humor in the dialog is a nod to the parents who will likely be watching."

 VHS and DVD releases

 The series' episodes were released onto DVD in the end of 2007 by Genius Entertainment.
 In Australia and Oceanic territories, the show was released on VHS and DVD by Australian Broadcasting Corporation and Roadshow Entertainment.